GuitarHero2/Project-KOTOBADAN/README.md

 # GUI Version (Graphical User Interface)

 ### This version will be developed under Unity and it is meant to me more intensive than its TUI counterpart.
+To download this version, please refer to this [Github Link](https://github.com/GuitarHero2/Project-KOTOBADAN-GUI)

 # Feedback and Questions